ericwang184/cse15l-lab-reports/lab3.md

 ```
 We see that the command option can't be used in directories, from the first six lines of output.
 Then, the last line of output shows that there's only one file that matches the file name syntax given in the command that has a line starting with the lowercase letter "p".

+This command is useful when you are searching for lines that start to similarly and you need to switch it up with different starting words.

 I found how to use the command at this [link](https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix)